nyoom-engineering/oxocarbon/docs/contributing.md

 Although you just created the repo successfully, it's important to style it properly to ensure consistency:

 - The name of the repo must be the simplest, all lowercase version of the app's name (e.g `nvim` instead of `NeoVim`).
 You may use hyphens if needed (e.g. `windows-files`).
 - Any images should **not** be uploaded to the respository.
 Instead, its recommended to drag-and-drop the image into a blank github issue and use the generated link instead.
-This saves quite a bit of space as images are often 10-20x the size of text files.
-More information here: <https://www.reddit.com/r/neovim/comments/wsg5yx/attention_to_all_plugin_authors_newcomers_careful/>
+This helps keep the repository & clone as small as possible.
-- Format the repo's description as "A port of the oxocarbon theme to <app name> inspired by IBM Carbon", where <app name> is the name of the app, capitalized properly.
+- Format the repo's description as "A port of Oxocarbon to <app name>", where <app name> is the name of the app, capitalized properly.
-Add catppuccin to the topics.
+Add oxocarbon to the topics.
 - Ensure uppercase meta files (e.g. README.md)
 - Don't add health files (e.g. CODE_OF_CONDUCTS.md, SUPPORT.md), those are organization-wide files managed by the organization